Buffy vs. Dracula: Plot

 Xander locks Anya in the closet and takes the willing Slayer to his "Master" in hopes of getting immortality in return.
-After being left alone with Dracula, Buffy tries to take control and stake him, but he is easily able to make her put the stake down, telling her about all the things he will do for her while she struggles to regain control of herself.
+After being left alone with Dracula, Buffy tries to take control and stake him, but he is easily able to make her put the stake down, telling her about the things he can do for her while she struggles to regain control of herself.
 As Giles and Riley arrive at the castle, Xander tries to stop them from going after Dracula, but Riley knocks him out with one punch, while Giles finds himself seduced by the Three Sisters.
 Dracula offers his blood to Buffy, and she hesitantly takes a drink.
-A flash of memories allows Buffy to break his control over her.
+A flash of Slayer memories allows Buffy to break his control over her.
 Riley rescues a reluctant Giles from the vampire sisters, and they go to save Buffy.
-Buffy and Dracula fight in a vicious battle, and finally Buffy stakes him.
+Buffy and Dracula fight, and finally Buffy stakes him.
 After they leave, Dracula comes back from the dust.
-Buffy is there and stakes him again, knowing he would come back.
-Dracula attempts to re-form again but is reminded by Buffy that she is "standing right here".
+Buffy stakes him again.
+Dracula attempts to re-form again, but Buffy says, "You think I don't watch your movies?
+You always come back.
+I'm standing right here!"
 He slips away in his mist-form.

-Buffy tells Giles that she wants to be the Slayer again, to learn about her duties and her future.
-She asks him to be her Watcher again, which she accepts.
+Buffy tells Giles that she wants to learn about her duties, the history of slayers, and her future.
+She asks him to be her Watcher again, which he accepts with pleasure.
 Buffy comes home and announces to her mom that she is going out with Riley.
 As she enters her room, she finds a strange girl there going through her stuff.
 Joyce tells Buffy that she should take her sister with her if she goes out, much to both girls' chagrin.